 Southwest of the Parque Santa Lucía, is La Chaya Maya, an authentic and inexpensive place to try Mérida’s traditional cuisine.
 Named after the tree spinach that is frequently used in the region’s cuisine, the restaurant is located in a beautiful colonial building and is an excellent place to sample mukbil pollo.
 This Mayan classic is made of masa or dough filled with a highly seasoned mixture of pork and chicken, all cooked in a banana leaf.
 The finished result is a kind of tamal pie that is typically offered to deceased family members on the Day of the Dead in November.

-Cochinita pibil is another highly recommended dish, consisting of pork marinated in ground achiote seeds and orange juice.
+Cochinita pibil, consisting of pork marinated in ground achiote seeds and orange juice, comes highly recommended.